-Consider this: Over the last several years, the tech sector has steadily courted this type of investor by either introducing a dividend or by boosting the “payout ratio” on an existing dividend program.
+And consider this: Over the last several years, the tech sector has steadily courted this type of investor by either introducing a dividend or by boosting the “payout ratio” on an existing dividend program.

-The Know-Thyself Risk: If you’re a Banker, the biggest concern is that if you tie up most of your capital in these “Steady Eddie” stocks your returns may fall short of what you need to save to live on.
+The Know-Thyself Risk: If you’re a Banker, the biggest concern is that, if you tie up most of your capital in these “Steady Eddie” stocks, your returns may fall short of what you need to save to live on.